rogargon/myrecommendations/README.md

 }
 ```

-Finally, let Django take control of the database:
+Then, let Django take control of the database:

 ```bash
 $ python manage.py migrate

 ```

-The 'migrate' command looks at INSTALLED_APPS defined in 'settings.py' and creates
-all required database tables according to the database settings.
+The 'migrate' command looks at INSTALLED_APPS defined in 'settings.py' and creates all required database tables according to the database settings.

-Finally, create the admin user:
+To conclude project creation, define the admin user:

 ```bash
 $ python manage.py createsuperuser